MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/troubleshooting.md

 This is forbidden as the executable name in CFBundleExecutable - even if it can works in many other cases (like devices).

- *"The value should not include any extension on the name."- [https://developer.apple.com/library/mac/documentation/General/Reference/InfoPlistKeyReference/InfoPlistKeyReference.pdf](https://developer.apple.com/library/mac/documentation/General/Reference/InfoPlistKeyReference/InfoPlistKeyReference.pdf)
+"The value should not include any extension on the name."

 ## Error: "Custom attribute type 0x43 is not supported" when double clicking .xib files